This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Penang has some of the best food in the world so this is also where you should encourage the kids to be more adventurous.
 Visit as many hawker center night markets as possible and try as much food as possible.

 Failing this, the hawker centers do tend to have some western options so everyone should be happy.

 Taking a funicular ride up Penang Hill is another fun activity and our kids loved Youth Park where you can swim in free pools surrounded by nature.

 If you are looking for some adult time, many resorts in Penang offer kid’s clubs.

 This well presented hotel right by Batu Ferringhi beach is home to a fantastic pool and water playground area that you will all love.

 There are also kids clubs for all ages from infants to teens.

-There are a range of room types with some great features for families.
-The Roxity Kids Suites come with separate sleeping area for the kids complete with their own minibar, playstation, books and toys!
+There is a range of room types with some great features for families.
+The Roxity Kids Suites come with a separate sleeping area for the kids complete with their own minibar, playstation, books and toys!

 They also have a courtyard option which gives you a private outdoor play area for your kids.

 Langkawi is one of the most popular family vacation destinations in Malaysia and rightfully so.